wardvisual/engine-warvil/README.md

 <!-- FEATURES -->
 ### Key Features
-   Some of these features might not accurately respond, as it is under development.
+  Some of these features may not respond correctly while they are being developed.

  #### Basic Questions
    - 💡 Warvil is able to answer basic questions about a variety of topics using artificial intelligence.